-Thats said, let's go back to the earlier models before St. Anselm.
+That said, let's go back to the earlier models before St. Anselm.

 In the West, the first focus was on Redemption and Ransom.
-Because of our sin, we were debtors to Satan so God Himself, paid that debt to Satan, in order to ransom us.
-Now there is a lot of truth in this but it is not the complete story.
-People were uncomfortable with the notion of giving Satan that much power but clearly the Scriptures and Tradition indicate that ransom paid to Satan is, in fact, part of Atonement.
+Because of our sin, we were debtors to satan so God Himself, paid that debt to satan, in order to ransom us.
+Now, there is a lot of truth in this but it is not the complete story.
+People were uncomfortable with the notion of giving satan that much power but clearly the Scriptures and Tradition indicate that ransom paid to satan is, in fact, part of Atonement.